Thank you for visiting my Just Giving page.

 Nurse Edith Cavell was executed on 12th October 1915, by a German firing squad during World War I, for her role in assisting over 200 soldiers to escape from occupied Belgium.

-On the anniversary of her death I am leading fund raising guided walking tour of the grounds of the Royal London Hospital, East London, where Edith Cavell trained and worked as a nurse.
+On the Sunday nearest to the anniversary of her death I am leading fund raising guided walking tour for the Cavell Nurses rust.
+The 45 minute tour is in the grounds of the Royal London Hospital, East London, where Edith Cavell trained and worked as a nurse.

 “Patriotism is not enough, I must have no hatred or bitterness to anyone.” is the famous quote from Edith which is on her memorial near Trafalgar Square.